bengfarrell/rgf-blog/content/blog/2016-11-02-a-perfect-score-review-hall-wines.md

 [![A Perfect Score HALL WALT wines](http://s3.amazonaws.com/thegourmez-wpmedia/2016/11/APerfectScore-005-333x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/11/APerfectScore-005.jpg)

 Over 50 HALL and WALT wines hold 95 point and higher scores, which is an admirable feat.
 For devotees of these eminent estate wines, _A Perfect Score_ will provide a fascinating look at the origins and the philosophies behind their existence.
 The rest of us will get an intriguing introduction to a couple that knows how to make their dreams into reality and a budding desire to taste those dreams in the glass.

-A Perfect Score is available from Amazon here:

 _Read in October 2016._